SpecXMaster Technical Report: Experiment

 \paragraph{Optimization details.} For RL training, we use a batch size of 32 and train for 900 optimization steps.
 Unless otherwise specified, the same backbone model, tool environment, and evaluation protocol are used across all agent variants.

-\paragraph{Evaluation metrics.} Model performance is evaluated using the hit@$k$ metric.
-For each query sample $i$, the model generates a ranked list of candidate molecules, and hit@$k$ measures whether the ground-truth molecule appears within the top-$k$ positions.
-Formally, hit@$k$ is computed as
+\paragraph{Evaluation metrics.} Model performance is evaluated using the rank-matcher hit@$k$ metric.
+For each test sample $i$, the model produces a ranked list of candidate molecules $\{\hat{y}_{i,1},\ldots,\hat{y}_{i,k}\}$.
+A candidate is counted as correct when its rank-matcher key is identical to that of the ground-truth molecule.

+The rank-matcher key is constructed by parsing the SMILES with RDKit, removing atom-map annotations and explicit hydrogen atoms, and generating a canonical isomeric representation.
+For molecules containing a single tetrahedral stereocenter, the configuration of that center is ignored.
+For molecules with multiple tetrahedral stereocenters, globally inverted enantiomers are treated as equivalent while relative stereochemistry is preserved.
+Unspecified stereogenic C=C bonds are normalized to the trans configuration, and E/Z annotations are ignored for terminal-nitrogen alkene patterns.
+Molecular connectivity must otherwise match exactly, and empty or chemically invalid predictions are counted as incorrect.